 Paragraphs, Full Sentences, and Tone … Oh My!

-[A version of this post originally appeared a few years ago in our weekly email newsletter and has been lightly edited for our summer re-run series here.]
+[A version of this post originally appeared a few years ago in our weekly email newsletter and then was lightly edited for our 2024 summer re-run series here.
+And since the message bears repeating, I’m updating it again for 2025, with a new header image, a couple of additional observations, and links.]

 This edition of Marginalia blends my research on how aging impacts our work with Yvonne’s longstanding peeve: illiterate emails.